adamtupper/usaugment/README.md

 pip install usaugment
 ```

 ## Get started using USAugment

-Here add a quick code demo showing how to compose a multiple augmentations together using Albumentations after the package is installed.
+Here's a quick code demo showing how to compose a multiple augmentations together using Albumentations.
+Note that the augmentations also require a binary scan mask identifying the region of the scan in the image (1 = pixels in the scan, 0 = otherwise).

 ```python
 >>> import albumentations as A